Increase Success by Using A Five-Phase Approach

-In my view, AR is the Royal High Road of All Therapies!
-It is certainly one of the most powerful tools available to the hypnotherapist.
-However, I have talked with many hypnotherapists who have given up on its use because they could not reliably get their clients to experience true age regression (revivification).
+In my view, AR is the Royal High Road of All Hypnosis!
+It is certainly one of the most powerful tools available to the hypnotist.
+However, I have talked with many hypnotists who have given up on its use because they could not reliably get their clients to experience true age regression (revivification).
 Good technique and use of Phase I to prepare clients will overcome this problem and greatly increase success in using AR.

 With 5-PATH® your client comes in for Phase II, (usually the second session) looking forward to it.
 She is comfortable and in a positive frame of mind, expecting to do well.
 This positive mental state is best for achieving the deep hypnosis required for the coming phases of work.